Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mariadb/docker_deployment.md

 * [Ansible](https://www.cyberciti.biz/faq/how-to-install-and-configure-latest-version-of-ansible-on-ubuntu-linux/)
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

-Before installing MariaDB docker container via Ansible, [Generate Access Keys](/learning-paths/server-and-cloud/aws/terraform#generate-access-keys-access-key-id-and-secret-access-key), [Generate key-pair using ssh keygen](/learning-paths/server-and-cloud/aws/terraform#generate-key-pairpublic-key-private-key-using-ssh-keygen) and [Deploy EC2 instance via Terraform](/learning-paths/server-and-cloud/mariadb/ec2_deployment#deploy-ec2-instance-via-terraform).
-After successful deployment of EC2 instance, we need to configure MariaDB docker container on the same.
+Before installing MariaDB via a docker container with Ansible.
+First [Generate Access Keys](/learning-paths/server-and-cloud/aws/terraform#generate-access-keys-access-key-id-and-secret-access-key) and an [ssh key-pair using the keygen tool](/learning-paths/server-and-cloud/aws/terraform#generate-key-pairpublic-key-private-key-using-ssh-keygen).
+Also have an [EC2 instance deployed](/learning-paths/server-and-cloud/mariadb/ec2_deployment#deploy-ec2-instance-via-terraform).
+After successful deployment of the EC2 instance, we will need to configure the MariaDB docker container on the same.

 ## Deploy MariaDB container using Ansible
 Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.